toluogbaro/OpenGL-Platformer/README.md

 In the solution properties general configurations first set the C++ Language Standard to C++17.

+Download glew from https://glew.sourceforge.net/ , click on the Win32 and 64 bit file.
+Once downloaded, copy the bin and lib files into the Dependencies\glew folder to be linked.

 In C/C++ General Additional Include Directories:

 $(SolutionDir)Dependencies\glfw\include